For an Informed Love of God

 - Warm-up are short phrases that center on the grammar learned in the current chapter.

-- Translation gives you ten verses, usually from the New Testament (rarely from the LXX or Apostolic Fathers).
+- Translation gives you twelve verses, usually from the New Testament (rarely from the LXX or Apostolic Fathers).
 I trust that by translating the Bible from the first day, you will be encouraged.
 Any word you don‘t know is given in the text in parentheses.
+The last two sentences are made-up.

-- Additional gives you another ten sentences to translate.
+- Additional gives you another eight sentences to translate.

 - The last five sentences are from a variety of sources, including my imagination.
 In sentences 16-20 you are expected to use the lexicon.
 If the form is too difficult, or if the word is not in the lexicon, then I either give the lexical form in footnotes (if you can figure it out from the lexical form) or the meaning in the text in parentheses.